MicrosoftDocs/windows-dev-docs/windows-apps-src/security/companion-device-unlock.md

 > [!NOTE]
 > The API for the Windows Hello companion device framework is deprecated in Windows 10, version 2004.

-> [!NOTE]
-> The Windows Hello companion device framework is a specialized feature that's not available to all app developers.
-To use this framework, your app must be specifically provisioned by Microsoft and list the restricted *secondaryAuthenticationFactor* capability in its manifest.
-To obtain approval, contact [cdfonboard@microsoft.com](mailto:cdfonboard@microsoft.com).

 ## Introduction

 > For a video overview, see the [Windows Unlock with IoT Devices](https://channel9.msdn.com/Events/Build/2016/P491) session from Build 2016 on Channel 9.